CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-database.md

 ## Available parameters

 This method only support paging parameters.
-More information on the meaning of these parameters can be found [in the article on paging](./rest-paging.md).
+More information on these parameters can be found [in the article on paging](./rest-paging.md).

 ## Returned fields